bg9595/mthfn/README.md

 MathFunction is written with ease of use in mind, and the few lines above explain most of what is needed.

-For C++ novices: put `mathFunction.cpp` in your working directory and use `#include "mathFunction.h"`, and if desired `using namespace mathFunction`.
+Put `/mathFunction/mathFunction.h` in your working directory and use `#include "mathFunction.h"`, and if desired `using namespace mathFunction`.
 Some examples can be found in `examples.cpp`.
-Separate header and source files are in `/mathFunction/src/` (these are `/mathFunction/mathFunction.cpp` split up into two files).
+Separate header and source files are in `/mathFunction/src/` (the 2 files in that directory are the file `/mathFunction/mathFunction.h` split up into two).